 Funeral services will be 11:00am Tuesday, April 16, 2019 at the Stotts-Phelps-McQueary Funeral Home with burial in the Lebanon National Cemetery in Lebanon, KY at 2:30pm eastern time with partial Military Honors provided by VFW post 6097 at the funeral home and at the cemetery by the U. S. Navy Honor Guard.
 Visitation will be on Monday from 4:00-8:00pm at the funeral home and continue on Tuesday morning until time for the service.

-To send flowers to Dr. Julia Goodin's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dr. Julia Goodin, please visit our floral store.